Deportivo Saprissa: Recent events

 In 2003, the majority of the club's stock was bought by Mexican entrepreneur Jorge Vergara, the then owner of Mexican football club Club Deportivo Guadalajara and later owner of Major League Soccer club Chivas USA.

 Saprissa won the 2005 CONCACAF Champions Cup, beating Mexican club UNAM in the final over two legs, in May 2005.
 This was the last time a Central American club won the Champions Cup.

 As CONCACAF club champions they qualified for the 2005 FIFA Club World Championship, held in Japan in December 2005.
 They beat Australian club Sydney FC in the quarter-finals thanks to a goal by Christian Bolaños.
 In the semi-finals they were beaten 3–0 by English club Liverpool, who were the Champions League holders that year, making it the strongest team in Europe.
 In the third place match they beat Al Ittihad of Saudi Arabia 3–2. Álvaro Saborío scored two goals, and Rónald Gómez scored an astonishing free-kick final goal in the 89th minute to seal the win.
 After this "late goal" Costa Rican people start calling the late-game goal "La Saprihora" (The Sapritime) in honor to this late goal even though this event happened in 2005 people still using this name for most of the Saprissa goals scored after the minute 85.
 They finished the competition in third place behind São Paulo of Brazil and Liverpool.
 Saborío was joint top scorer, and Bolaños was awarded the Bronze Ball by FIFA as third best player of the championship out of 5 teams.

 In 2008, Saprissa also reached the Champions Cup final, but lost to Pachuca.
 This was the last Central American appearance at the final.

+In 2012, Saprissa inaugurated its 1st division female team.